Touffy/client-zip/README.md

 ### compression

 Limited use case.
 If the user is going to extract the archive just after downloading anyway, it's a waste of CPU.
-Implementation would involve WebAssembly modules for ZLIB and other possible algorithms, which are more complex than CRC32 (currently the only WebAssembly module in this library).
+Implementation should be relatively easy with the new CompressionStream API.

 ### encryption